Sentencing and Punishment for Penal Code 211 Robbery

 But realize, even if probation is recommended and if a lawyer can get probation for their client in a robbery case, the person is still looking at custody time because, with probation, you can get anywhere from 0 days in jail up to 364 days in the county jail or anywhere in between.

-So, as you start to evaluate this, you see many factors involved.
-There are a lot of moving parts.
+As you start to evaluate this, you see many factors involved.
+There are many moving parts.
 You want to get the best criminal defense attorney you can find.

 I've been doing this now for 30 years.
 If you need the best, pick up the phone now.
 Ask for a meeting with Ron Hedding.
 We offer a free case evaluation.
 The Hedding Law Firm is based in Los Angeles, CA.